peterwx/mathjs_examples/README.md

 # mathjs_examples
-Examples notes(in markdown) including math.js markdown code blocks(tested on Math Mode plugin for Joplin mobile - Android).
+Examples notes(in markdown) containing math.js markdown code blocks(tested on [Math mode plugin](https://github.com/CalebJohn/joplin-math-mode) for Joplin mobile).

 The notes can contain indexes(TOC - table of contents) and KaTeX formulas that don't render in GitHub by default.
 They render on Joplin with toc and KaTeX features enabled on its settings.
 Underlines(++) aren't rendered also.